STEM CELL THERAPY FOR ALS

 Regenerative Medicine Therapy for ALS

-Although not a cure, regenerative medicine therapy can yield results such as decreased disease progression, nerve damage repair, improvement in motor skills, and increases in energy and vigor.
+Although not a cure, stem cell therapy for ALS can yield results such as decreased disease progression, nerve damage repair, improvement in motor skills, and increases in energy and vigor.
 The use of stem cells and other regenerative treatments are therefore worthwhile alternatives for making a meaningful difference in the lives of individuals with chronic or progressive conditions.

 How Stemedix Helps You Heal

 Professional Medical Care

 Our Board-Certified Physicians specialize in regenerative medicine.
 They stay abreast of the latest developments in stem cell research.
 Each patient is screened and reviewed before being approved for therapy.

 Each patient is thoroughly reviewed to ensure their safety for treatment.
 The physicians will then determine potential benefit candidacy.
 If approved, a customized treatment plan is offered for the patient.

 Stemedix can help coordinate patients with necessary wheelchair transportation, medical equipment, and Care Giving services as needed during their stay.
 Your Care Coordinator is available for questions and assistance.